Voltaic314/Study_Fam_Discord_Bot/README.md

 4. Question of the day - this bot will post a conversation starter question of the day from a txt file of given questions.
 Feel free to supply your own text file here if you wish.

 5. Dr K Content Pings for every time healthy gamer uploads a YouTube video, YT Short, or starts a live stream on YT or Twitch.

+6. Emote duplication detection.
+It can now scan the server's static emotes to determine whether there are duplicate emotes in the server.
+Like for example, if the server admin uploads emote a, and then eventually emote b, and it turns out that a and b are exactly the same image, even though they may have different IDs and different names.
+The bot can now detect those.
+It can also come up with false positives and this is just due to the hashing algorithm I am using & its limitations. but I am working on improving that to where you can tell it to ignore certain emote pairs in the results.
+I'll fix that eventually!

+7. Now the bot can automatically transcribe YT videos and upload the transcription plain text txt files as a thread to the message that got posted announcing the new video from that creator.
+In this case we have it doing for all of Dr K (healthy gamer) videos when they get uploaded and announced to the server. :)